|Paizo Pathfinder® Paizo Games|

-Pathfinder Campaign Setting: Pathfinder Society Field Guide (PFRPG) (based on
+Pathfinder Campaign Setting: Pathfinder Society Field Guide (PFRPG)

 The Pathfinder Society is an eccentric organization of adventurers, explorers, and scholars with agents spread across Golarion and beyond.
 While members are expected to be fairly self-sufficient, the organization’s leadership knows that those equipped with the knowledge and gear to face the challenges of the job are most likely to survive to bring back priceless treasures and to fill the Pathfinder Chronicles with tales of their daring exploits.
 The Pathfinder Society Field Guide breaks down what it means to be a Pathfinder and gives players and GMs tools to build characters and campaigns around the illustrious organization.
 In addition, all content within this book is 100% legal for use in the world-spanning Pathfinder Society Organized Play campaign.

 The Pathfinder Society Field Guide is intended for use with the Pathfinder Roleplaying Game and the Pathfinder campaign setting, but can easily be used in any fantasy game setting.